 Pick your platform wisely

 Systems that use AI and machine learning are particularly popular.
 Not only can they store a back catalog of past data, but they can use it.
-Data from past years can be analyzed, informing financial projections and future strategy.
+Data from past years can be analyzed, informing financial projections and future strategies.

 When choosing a platform, there are some key factors to consider.